-The Law Merchant was the common law of merchants in the 11th and 12th century, a good example of laws not imposed by the state.
+The Law Merchant was the common law of merchants in the 11th and 12th century, an example of law not imposed by a state.

 Left libertarians, while supporters of some personal freedoms, are often proponents of a socialist or communal view on natural resources and property.

-The Levellers was a loosely organized group of radicals who fought both the rule of the English monarchy and Cromwell’s commonwealth during the English Civil War.
+The Levellers was a group of radicals who fought both the rule of the English monarchy and Cromwell’s commonwealth during the English Civil War.

 In this entry, Colin Bird explains and responds to the major critiques of libertarianism offered by progressive/left-wing liberals.